 - Place stones and pebbles around the house

 Let me spin the situation on its head for a moment.
 If you want to Zen your home, what you really want to do is create a home that makes you peaceful yourself.
-The best way to do that is to place items around the house that remind you to relax, remind you to be mindful, to meditate and to do all the other things that make you feel Zen.
+The best way to do that is to place items around the house that remind you to relax, be mindful, meditate, and do all the other things that make you feel Zen.

-Here are some relaxing items for the home that remind you to be peaceful and relaxed:
+Here are items that remind you to be peaceful and relaxed: